 - Ongoing counseling, monitoring, and support from a case manager/social worker to ensure continued progress toward family self-sufficiency goals;

-- Multiple opportunities for crisis/emergency assistance (rent, utilities, food vouchers, transportation, childcare) based on availability of resources.
+- Multiple opportunities for crisis/emergency assistance (rent, utilities, food vouchers, transportation, childcare) based on the availability of resources.

 Maximum Term for Program Participants